POWs abandoned after the Vietnam War? A look at the Evidence.

 All the evidence above, and considerably more that exists, inspired me to write the screenplay for M.I.A.
 A Greater Evil, which explores the likely fate of POWs left behind in the jungles of Laos after the Vietnam War had ended.

-Having spent years travelling through the jungles, caves and mountains of Vietnam, Laos and Cambodia looking for clues about American POWs and where they were held after the war, I feel a close personal connection to the POW issue and I believe our Independent Film will challenge some preconceptions still out there about the likely fate of American POWs, and why they were left behind.
+Having spent years travelling through the jungles, caves and mountains of Vietnam, Laos and Cambodia looking for clues about American POWs and where they were held after the war, I feel a close personal connection to the POW issue and I believe our modest Independent film will challenge some preconceptions still out there about the likely fate of American POWs, and why they were left behind.

-We hope the film reignites debate about the POW issue and raises awareness of events surrounding the end of the Vietnam War for a new generation, born long after the war ended.
+We hope the film reignites debate about the POW issue and raises awareness of events surrounding the end of the Vietnam War for a new generation, born long after the war had ended.